Skip to content

 GitHub Actions is a built-in tool inside GitHub that can automatically run tasks for you, like checking your code, testing it, or uploading your project to a website.

 To set up your GitHub Actions, go to the cp115-class-repo in your GitHub account and go to the Actions tab.
-Click the I understand my workflows, go ahead and enable them.

 drawing